compsocialscience/summer-institute/README.md

 ![map detail card](documentation/map_detail_card.png)

 You can also change the theme of the map, by selecting one of google's themes under the `Base map` dropdown in the google map console.
 Keep in mind that when selecting a new theme, it will take a few minutes to register before it is reflected on the production website.

+# Adding Learning Materials

+> 📖 **For detailed instructions, see the [Adding Learning Materials Guide](documentation/adding_learning_materials.md)**

+To add learning materials to the main curriculum, you primarily need to edit `_data/curriculum.yml`.
+This file controls the schedule, topics, and links to videos and slides.

+For alternative curricula (e.g. partner site materials), edit `_data/alternative_curriculum.md`.

 ## Requesting access